BeXXsoR/FriendlySnakes/README.md

 - cx-Freeze v6.14.7

 ## Troubleshooting
-In case of problems contact me on Discord (BeXXsor) or GitHub.
+In case of problems contact me on Discord (BeXXsor).

 ## Credits
 - Game design and implementation: **Thomas Schneider**
-- Further credits: see "Credits.md"
+- Further credits: see *Credits.md*